ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 ## Create Schedule

 Schedules are used to control the playback order of media items on a channel.
-Create a Schedule by navigating to the `Schedules` page, clicking `Add Schedule` and giving your schedule a name, a collection playback order, and clicking `Add Schedule` to confirm your selections.
+Create a Schedule by navigating to the `Schedules` page, clicking `Add Schedule` and giving your schedule a name, and selecting the appropriate settings:

-### Collection Playback Order

-Select the desired playback order for media items within each collection in the schedule:

-- `Chronological`: Items are ordered by release date, then by season and episode number.
-- `Random`: Items are randomly ordered and may contain repeats.
-- `Shuffle`: Items are randomly ordered and no item will be played a second time until every item from the collection has been played once.
+* `Keep Multi-Part Episodes Together`: This only applies to shuffled schedule items, and will try to intelligently group multi-part episodes (i.e. `s05e02 - whatever part 1` and `s05e03 - whatever part 2`) so they are always scheduled together and always play in the correct order.
+* `Treat Collections As Shows`: This only applies when `Keep Multi-Part Episodes Together` is enabled, and will try to group multi-part episodes across shows within the collection (i.e. crossover episodes like `Show 1 - s03e04 - Whatever Part 1` and `Show 2 - s01e07 - Whatever Part 2`).

 ### Schedule Items